The thing is, though, Software such as Cinema 4D, Maya, 3DS Max, or Blender are not CAD Software.

-Many CAD Application Vendors only offer (good) support if you use Hardware that has been certified by them, and this certified Hardware consists of mostly Professional-Tier Components like Nvidia’s Quadro Series or AMD’s Radeon Pro GPUs.
+Many CAD Application Vendors only offer support if you use Hardware that has been certified by them, and this certified Hardware consists of mostly professional-grade Components like Nvidia’s Quadro Series or AMD’s Radeon Pro GPUs.

 If it’s just your own Workstation you have to worry about and you can troubleshoot on your own and want the fastest experience possible and would like to save some money (because Pro-GPUs are so much more expensive) go with a Geforce GTX or RTX GPU, or an AMD Mainstream GPU.

-An Nvidia RTX 2080Ti leads in performance against most Pro-GPUs in many Benchmarks, and costs a lot less.
+An Nvidia RTX 2080Ti leads in performance against most Pro-GPUs in many Benchmarks such as the AutoCAD Benchmark below and costs a lot less.

-Now that we have the most controversial Parts of a CAD Computer out of the way lets move on to some standards:
+Now that we’ve discussed the most controversial Parts of a CAD Computer let’s move on to some basics:

 Best Motherboard for CAD Applications

-Different Motherboards won’t influence your performance all that much, but you should make sure the Motherboard you are buying supports all the features you need and matches the Hardware that you are going to plug into it.
+The Motherboard won’t influence your performance all that much, but you should make sure it supports all the features you need and matches the Hardware that you are going to plug into it.

 Of course, you should match the Motherboard Socket to the CPU you chose earlier.
-Get an LGA1200 Motherboard (Z490 Chipset) for an Intel Core i9 10900K (or same Generation) CPU, and an AM4 Motherboard (X570 Chipset) for an AMD Ryzen 3900X CPU.
+Get an LGA1700 Motherboard (Z690 Chipset) for an Intel Core i9 12900K (or same Generation) CPU, and an AM4 Motherboard (X570 Chipset) for an AMD Ryzen 5900X CPU.

-Other features you should look out for might be the amount of PCIe-Slots that you can plug Graphics Cards into, the amount of USB connectors, the amount of supported RAM Modules and RAM Slots as well as the number of Storage Devices such as M.2 Slots you have available to use.
+Other features you should look out for are the number of PCIe-Slots that you can plug Graphics Cards into, the number of USB connectors, the amount RAM Slots as well as the number of Storage Devices such as M.2 Slots you have available to use.

-For the Intel i9 9900K, that I currently recommend highly for CAD Apps, you will need an LGA 1151 v2 Motherboard such as the Gigabyte Z390 Designare.
+For AMD Ryzen 9 5900X, which I currently recommend highly for CAD Apps, you will need an AM4 Motherboard such as the MSI Tomahawk x570.

 The amount of RAM needed depends very much on how complex your projects and assemblies are and how many projects you have opened at the same time.

-Also, if you tend to have more RAM-hungry Applications in addition to your CAD Software open at the same time, you should make sure you have lots of RAM.
+Also, if you tend to have more RAM-hungry Applications in addition to your CAD Software open at the same time, you should make sure you have sufficient RAM.

-Running Windows 10, for example, and having Chrome, a Mail Program, some other DCC Software like Photoshop and Illustrator and a Word-Processing App open at the same time in addition to your CAD Software will surely eat away at your RAM much more than when you have only one App open at a time.
+Running Windows 10, for example, and having Chrome, an E-Mail Program, some other DCC Software like Photoshop and Illustrator, and a Word-Processing App open at the same time in addition to your CAD Software will surely eat away at your RAM much more than when you have only one App open at a time.